 How to use AI to write content

 Any glaring issues here?
 My main objection is that none of these suggestions sound like me.
 I find the output pretty impressive, but it’s not how I write.
 That’s OK though–I take the bits and pieces I like the most and stitch them up to something I like.
-It’s also good to know that if you don’t like the suggestions Jarvis comes up with, you can simply ask it for new copy.
+It’s also good to know that if you don’t like the suggestions Jasper comes up with, you can simply ask it for new copy.
 Just keep pressing the Compose button 🙂

 - It takes time to learn the ropes.
 You need to spend some time familiarizing yourself with all the features.
 What it generates depends a lot on your initial settings, so it’s important to play around with that.
-Even after writing three articles with Jarvis, I’m still figuring out how to get the most out of the tool.
+Even after writing three articles with Jasper, I’m still figuring out how to get the most out of the tool.
 As a minimum, watch this introduction to the long-form assistant.

 “Microcopy is a form of design that’s been around for centuries.
 From the early examples found in incunables and medieval manuscripts, to more recent iterations like England’s 1665 Charter of Liberties, or even just a few years ago with The New York Times redesign which famously changed its headline typeface from serif to sans-serif.”

 It’s a bit, well, cuckoo, but definitely original and unusual.
 And this brings me to the next point: